M.Tevfik Dorak, MD, PhD

 c) others: uniparental disomy (uniparental copy of chromosome 15q: Prader-Willi syndrome ‘maternal’ or Angelman syndrome ‘paternal’, see below); Mosaicism (skewed X-chromosome inactivation: color blindness)

-Mendelian segregation patterns (mode of transmission) in single gene disorders (link to a tutorial):
+Mendelian segregation patterns (mode of transmission) in single gene disorders:

 Autosomal recessive (AR): In general, two unaffected (carrier) parents produce diseased children of both sexes (the risk is 25%); some degree of consanguinity is usually involved; there is a horizontal pattern in the pedigree.
 There does not have to be a diseased individual in the pedigree.
 It is even possible that one of the parents is genetically normal despite having a homozygous child for a recessive allele.
 This may be due to de novo mutations or uniparental disomy (Zlotogora, 2004).
 Autosomal recessive disorders are usually common in populations with high level of inbreeding (restricted gene pool).
 Examples are Tangier disease in Tangier Island off the coast of Virginia, USA; many genetic disorders in Ashkenazi Jews (Tay-Sachs Disease, Gaucher disease, Fanconi anemia, Niemann-Pick Disease); congenital adrenal hyperplasia (CAH) due to 21-hydroxylase deficiency in Yupik Eskimos; CAH due to 11-beta hydroxylase deficiency in Moroccan Jews; and thalassemias (beta & alpha) in Cyprus and Sardinia.
 Heterozygotes for the recessive disease genes (carriers) are usually clinically unaffected but some biochemical evidence for carrier status may be found: heterozygotes for cystinosis are always asymptomatic, but intracellular cystine levels are up to 10 times greater than the normal amounts (homozygotes have levels 100-fold greater than normal).
 Similarly, heterozygotes for 21-hydroxylase gene (CYP21A2) mutations are usually asymptomatic but their adrenal sex steroid hormone levels may be found higher than normal after stimulation (see Figure 2 in an online review).
 AR diseases do not usually show variable expressivity within a given family.